riczorn/littlehelper/README.md

 - Clean cache
 - Empty trash

-Note: this repo is months ahead of the version published on the JED as of 2014/04/30
+*Note*: this repo is months ahead of the version published on the JED as of 2014/04/30, but it's still beta

 Extension page on the Joomla Extensions Directory (TM) http://extensions.joomla.org/extensions/administration/admin-desk/24016